sojs-coder/Anvil/README.md

 Anvil.js is a lightweight JavaScript library that simplifies the creation and management of 2D scenes for web applications.
 It provides an easy-to-use interface for rendering graphics, handling user input, implementing physics simulations, and incorporating lighting effects.

 ## Capabilities
-- can handle multiple scene
+- multiple scenes
 - lighting
 - physics
 - collision detection
-- input
+- keyboard input
 - mouse input

 # Getting Started

-To get started, install the library into your HTML
+To get started, add the script to HTML file.
 ```html
 <script src = "/dist/anvil.min.js"></script>
 ```